kragen/derctuo/intro.md

 Derctuo is a book of notes on various topics, mostly science and engineering with some math, from the first year of the COVID-19 pandemic, 02020 CE.
-Its primary published form is a gzipped tarball of HTML files, although there’s also an inferior PDF version of about 800 pages for reading on hand computers.
+Its primary published form is a gzipped tarball of 9MB of HTML files and sources, although there’s also an inferior PDF version of about 1000 pages for reading on hand computers.

 My original plan was to write a reproducible computation system so that the book would be entirely reproducible from a minimal computational core, allowing all of its calculations to be not only verified but also extended, reused, and studied.
-Instead it’s mostly just about a quarter million words of dead text, with some inline images, plus a [bundled library of reference material](notes/library), which is not included in the PDF version.
+Instead it’s mostly just about a quarter million words of dead text, with some inline images, plus a [bundled library of source material](notes/library), which is not included in the PDF version.

 It contains some novel discoveries, but some of it is just my notes